-Enterprises operating a number of different B2B and B2C APIs across subsidiaries and operational companies (OpCos), need to have a comprehensive, effective governance strategy in place to ensure all their APIs are standardized and consistent across the entire ecosystem.
+Enterprises operating a number of different B2B and B2C APIs across subsidiaries and operational companies (OpCos), need to have a comprehensive, effective governance strategy in place to ensure all their APIs are standardized and consistent across the entire API landscape.

 What is API governance and why does it matter?

-API governance aims to put guidelines and controls in place to manage the deployment and use of an enterprise’s APIs.
-These controls help IT teams ensure the use of their APIs is standardized and compliant with all of their internal protocols and adequately support the broader business strategy.
+API governance aims to put guidelines and controls in place to manage the deployment and use of an enterprise's APIs.
+These controls help IT teams ensure their API usage is standardized and compliant with all of their internal protocols and adequately support the broader business strategy.